AJman14/MWI-Extensions/README.md

+# How To Install Extensions
+Go to the extension you want, copy the entire file contents into your Steam Extension Manager, give it a name, and click `Save and Reload`.

+To access your extensions: In the top-left of your game, click `Game` > `Manage Extensions`.

 ## Custom Styles
 A green theme that makes minor changes to several items throughout the game.
 I think you'll find the QoL tweaks to be pretty nice.
 Try it out!
 - Skilling/combat items are more condensed